AliceO2Group/analysis-framework/docs/troubleshooting/README.md

 When asking for help with compilation or with running a local analysis, it may be useful to provide basic information about your O2Physics setup.
 You can generate it using the [Setup diagnostic tool](../tools/README.md#setup-diagnostic-tool).

+When asking for help with running an analysis:

+- If the problem is on AliHyperloop, provide:
+  - the link to the read-only view of the [wagon test](../hyperloop/userdocumentation.md#-wagon-tests) or the [train run](../hyperloop/userdocumentation.md#train-runs).
+- If the problem is local, provide:
+  - the name of the dataset of the input files,
+  - the command or script used to run the analysis,
+  - the log file,
+  - the dumped `dpl-config.json` file (and the input JSON file, if the dumped one is incomplete).

 When posting on Mattermost: